-How to Store Your Snow Gear Properly (and Stop Your Skis & Snowboard From Rusting!)
+How to Store Your Snow Gear Properly (and Prevent Rust on Your Skis & Snowboard)

-Have you ever pulled out your snowboard or skis, ready to start packing for your trip to the snow… only to find the edges covered in rust and the base dry as a bone?
+Have you ever pulled out your skis or snowboard, excited to pack for your next trip, only to find rusty edges and a bone-dry base?

-We see it all the time in the workshop (and honestly, it breaks our hearts).
+We see it all the time in the workshop, and it genuinely hurts our souls.

 Why Ski and Snowboard Edges Rust?